-We have access to our own school therapist - Elaine Lord, referrals can be made directly to her with any concerns.
+Students have access to the school therapist - Elaine Lord, referrals can be made directly to her with any concerns.
 Nicola Sagaltici is a school counsellor who works under the supervision of Elaine Lord for any counselling referrals.

-Nicola Sagaltici and Barry Almond are mental health first aider.
+Gemma Morris, Nicola Sagaltici, Joy Plowes and Yunas Malik are mental health first aiders.